meyskens/fahrplan/README.md

 ## Why the G1 specifically?

 Simple: they are the only glasses with display that fit my face and are able to ship my prescription.
+And are not bulky or spy on you.
 That's it.

 ## Supported OSes?